grawk/nemo-page/documentation/models/template-object.md

 `@returns {Model}` - Resolves to a page Model object based on the `_itemModel` field representing the item that matches the data passed in.

+### isPresent(data, baseOverride)
+Checks if the element of the template object is present on the page or not.

+`@argument data {Object}` - The data to be used by the locator template.

+`@argument baseOverride {WebElement}` - An optional override for the base element it uses to retrieve the element.

+`@returns {Promise}` - Resolves to true if the element of the template object is present and false otherwise.

 ### waitForPresent(data, baseElement)
-Waits for an element which matches based on the data passed in to become present on the page. **NOTE** waitForPresent does *not* use the `_base` when checking for presence.
-This will be fixed later, but it is done this way now to avoid unexpected errors.
-If you want it to use the `_base`, pass in the result of `_getBase()` to the call.
+Waits for an element which matches based on the data passed in to become present on the page.

 `@argument data {Object}` - The data to be used by the locator template.